"You cannot win polls on social media": PM Modi's dig at opposition in Viksit Bharat event | Politics

 - India

-Prime Minister Narendra Modi on Saturday hit out at the opposition parties over not giving importance to public welfare, saying that they cannot win polls on social media but need to interact with people and win their hearts.
+Prime Minister Narendra Modi on Saturday accused opposition parties of not giving importance to public welfare, saying that polls cannot be won through social media.
 "You cannot win polls on social media; you need to go amid people.
 Before winning polls, you need to win people's hearts.
 You should not underestimate them.
 If some political parties had prioritized service to people instead of thinking about political gains, a majority of our country's population would not have been facing so many difficulties, deprivation, and problems today," Prime Minister Modi said while interacting with the beneficiaries of Viksit Bharat Sankalp Yatra through video conferencing.

 Hitting out at the opposition for announcing false promises before polls, the Prime Minister said, "I don't know why our opposition does not have confidence in our country.
 Some political parties don't understand that they cannot get anything from false promises."
 PM Modi further said that he need not have given guarantees to people if the opposition had worked diligently.